TownesZhou/CS536-Network-Project/README.md

 This will download the file `test_500KB_1_0.txt`.
 There are many other test files of varying sizes under the directory `https/h1/files`.
 Simply change the url to the corresponding file to download those other files.

-# Latency Heatmap for downloading different file size and # files between TCP, quic client and google chrome
+### Latency Heatmap for downloading different file size and # files between TCP, quic client and google chrome
 ![FDT results figure](fdt_tcp_vs_quic_google_chrome_comparison.png)

+### Demo Video
+Check out the demo video of reproducing our experiments [here](https://youtu.be/CJ5e01bjwcw).